 What is Track Attack?

-The Track Attack program is a program designed for skiers who are usually between the ages of 9 and 13.
-The focus of the program is to help participants become technically competent cross-country skiers and use their skills to explore a wide range of ski activities.
+The Track Attack program is a program designed for skiers who are turning 9 to 13 years old by December 31st at start of season.
+The focus of the program is to help participants become technically competent Nordic skiers and use their skills to explore a wide range of ski activities.
 This program is for youth committed to improving their skiing and fitness and who want an introduction to training and racing within the province.

 What are the requirements to join Track Attack?